I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/nf-wdfusb-wdfusbtargetdevicequeryusbcapability.md

 ## -remarks
-Before calling <b>WdfUsbTargetDeviceQueryUsbCapability</b>, the driver must call  <a href="wdf.wdfusbtargetdevicecreatewithparameters">WdfUsbTargetDeviceCreateWithParameters</a> to register with the underlying USB driver stack.
+Before calling <b>WdfUsbTargetDeviceQueryUsbCapability</b>, the driver must call  <a href="..\wdfusb\nf-wdfusb-wdfusbtargetdevicecreatewithparameters.md">WdfUsbTargetDeviceCreateWithParameters</a> to register with the underlying USB driver stack.

 <b>WdfUsbTargetDeviceQueryUsbCapability</b> must be called after the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_prepare_hardware.md">EvtDevicePrepareHardware</a> callback function has been called.

 The following table describes the USB-specific capabilities that a KMDF-based USB client driver can query through a <b>WdfUsbTargetDeviceQueryUsbCapability</b> call.

-The new USB driver stack in Windows 8 is capable of accepting a chained MDL (see <a href="kernel.mdl">MDL</a>) from the a KMDF-based USB client driver.
+The new USB driver stack in Windows 8 is capable of accepting a chained MDL (see <a href="..\wdm\ns-wdm-_mdl.md">MDL</a>) from the a KMDF-based USB client driver.

- For more information about the chained MDLs capability in the USB driver stack, see <a href="buses.how_to_send_chained_mdls">How to Send Chained MDLs</a>.
+ For more information about the chained MDLs capability in the USB driver stack, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450848">How to Send Chained MDLs</a>.

 This GUID applies to KMDF drivers only.

  Whereas USB 2.0 and earlier supports sending only a single data stream through a bulk endpoint, USB 3.0 permits sending and receiving multiple data streams through a bulk endpoint.

-For more information about opening streams, see <a href="buses.how_to_open_streams_in_a_usb_endpoint">How to Open and Close Static Streams in a USB Bulk Endpoint</a>.
+For more information about opening streams, see <a href="https://msdn.microsoft.com/library/windows/hardware/hh450846">How to Open and Close Static Streams in a USB Bulk Endpoint</a>.

 The Universal Serial Bus (USB) 3.0 specification defines a new feature called function suspend.
 The feature enables an individual function of a composite device to enter a low-power state, independently of other functions.

-For more information about function suspend, see <a href="buses.how-to__implement_remote_and_function_wake_support">How to Implement Function Suspend in a Composite Driver</a>.
+For more information about function suspend, see <a href="https://msdn.microsoft.com/91F96D30-CD18-4DDC-BA5A-7BFFA8FBED9B">How to Implement Function Suspend in a Composite Driver</a>.

-For information about selective suspend, see <a href="buses.usb_selective_suspend">USB Selective Suspend</a>.
+For information about selective suspend, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540144">USB Selective Suspend</a>.

 Determines whether the bus is operating at high-speed or higher.